SysWhiteDev/VMwareCarAnalysis/readme.md

   ```bash
   npm run dev
   ```
-<b>DONE!</b> with this setup, the application will automatically update on code change, the app frontend will be running on port 3000.<br/>
+<b>DONE!</b> with this setup, the application will automatically refresh when the code changes, the app frontend will be running on port 3000.<br/>
 </details>

 ## Team